kizito9898/IT-Documentation/Level-RMM/Level-Overview.md

 * Installing new agent server for my Windows Server 2022.
   Checked on the Install new agent -> One-Line Command -> Opened the powershell Command.

-* Run powershell as an admin -> Paste the Command line -> Easy Install with my API already there -> click on Install (within Sec) i’m done.
+* Run powershell as an admin -> Paste the Command line -> Easy Install with my API already there -> click on Install (within Sec) I'm done.

-* Now i can manage Server 2022 from my level account ->
+* Now I can manage Server 2022 from my level account ->

 * Add another agent using the Same process -> Copy the